archanmishra/laptop/README.md

 * Bundler gem for managing Ruby libraries
 * Exuberant Ctags for indexing files for vim tab completion
 * Foreman gem for serving Rails apps locally
-* Heroku Config plugin for local `ENV` variables
+* Git for version control
-* Heroku Toolbelt for interacting with the Heroku API
 * Hub gem for interacting with the GitHub API
 * Homebrew for managing operating system libraries (OS X only)
+* Homebrew cask for installing applications
 * ImageMagick for cropping and resizing images
-* Postgres for storing relational data
+* Mysql for storing relational data
-* Qt for headless JavaScript testing via Capybara Webkit
-* Rails gem for writing web applications
-* Rbenv for managing versions of the Ruby programming language
 * Redis for storing key-value data
-* Ruby Build for installing Rubies
-* Ruby stable for writing general-purpose code
 * The Silver Searcher for finding things in files
 * Tmux for saving project state and switching between projects
 * Watch for periodically executing a program and displaying the output
+* Apps - Google Chrome, Sequel Pro, Iterm, TunnelBlick, Sublime Text, etc
+* IDEs - Intellij IDEA

-It should take less than 15 minutes to install (depends on your machine).
+It should take less than 30 minutes to install (depends on your machine).

 Make your own customizations
 ----------------------------